16 sales coaching tips for high-performing teams

 Encourage your team to look beyond their day-to-day sales skills and dive deeper into their professional development.
 Support them in attending — or better yet, presenting in — webinars, workshops, and conferences.

-Expanding their knowledge and visibility not only makes them better salespeople but also enriches their understanding of the industry and their clients.
+Expanding their knowledge and visibility enriches their understanding of the industry and their clients.
 Our own sellers frequently appear on and present at industry events, speaking engagements, and sales-related podcasts

 How does coaching develop a sales team?